stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/singularity.md

 ### Building your own containers

-Building Singularity containers requires `root` privileges, and as such, cannot be done on Sherlock directly.

-If you need to modify existing containers or build your own from scratch, The recommended workflow is to prepare and build your containers on your local Linux machine (it could either be a workstation, a laptop or a virtual machine), transfer the resulting container image to Sherlock, and run it there.

 For complete details about how to build Singularity containers, please refer to the [Singularity documentation][url_singularity_build].